babaktaremi/GoogleCaptchaComponent/README.md

             configuration.V3SiteKey = "Your V3 Site key from Google developer console";
             configuration.DefaultVersion = CaptchaConfiguration.Version.V2;
             configuration.DefaultTheme = CaptchaConfiguration.Theme.Light;
+            configuration.DefaultLanguage = CaptchaConfiguration.CaptchaLanguages.English;
         });
  ```
  `DefaultVersion` is the version that will be used if no other versions are specified in component parameters.
  `DefaultTheme`  is the theme that will be used if no other themes are specified in component parameters.
 Note that you can only apply version for Recaptcha V2 at the moment.
+ `DefaultLanguage` is the language that will be used if no other language are specified in component parameters.
+Note that this can only
+ apply for ReCaptcha V2 at the moment.

  Add the following code to `_Imports.razor` file